 The ALMA Summer Institute recruits applicants from every high school in Albuquerque, UNM and CNM, and other community organizations.
 Students are hired on the basis of their art experience and their desire for a positive and intensive work experience in the arts.
 The 2018 summer program will be nine weeks long, from, June 4th through August 3rd.
 Apprentices will work 30 hours a week.
 During the program, they will help to finalize the mosaic design, cut tiles from wet clay, glaze the tiles, fire tiles in a kiln, and install and grout the mosaic mural.

 The program was created in 1999 to provide paid training and mentorship for artistically talented youth and adults.
 Not only do apprentices enrich their artistic skill but they simultaneously receive valuable life skills that are transferable to any career path they may choose.

-Over 150 young people and adults from Albuquerque have participated in the Institute.
+Over 250 young people and adults from Albuquerque have participated in the Institute.
+The Albuquerque Convention Center mural has even won a Creative Bravo award.
 Apprentices have gone on to universities, colleges, and art schools around the country, and some have become professional artists.
-Lead Artists have included Vanessa Alvarado, Rey Gaitan, Daisy Kates, PAZ, Margarita Paz-Pedro, Cassandra Reid, Lia Rosen, and Mark Woody.
+Lead Artists have included Vanessa Alvarado, Staci Drangmeister, Rey Gaitan, Daisy Kates, PAZ, Margarita Paz-Pedro, Cassandra Reid, Lia Rosen, and Mark Woody.
 The Institute has created mosaics at the Albuquerque Convention Center, the Albuquerque Museum, and Juan Tabo Public Library.